We need four roles to be fulfilled:

 We handle ingested data in compliance with GDPR regulations, including minimising access, applying anonymisation and pseudonymisation where possible, limiting data retention, respecting consent, providing user data extracts, and respecting the right to be forgotten.
 Adding technical compliance solutions is one form of development deliverables.

 As a customer, you have the relation to end users, and are therefore the data controller, and must implement additional procedures in order to be compliant, e.g. receive deletion requests, and pass them to us.
 In GDPR terminology, we are a data processor.
-We have implemented technical GDPR compliance solutions for multiple companies, and are happy work together to ensure that your data handling overall is GDPR compliant.
+We have implemented technical GDPR compliance solutions for multiple companies, and are happy to work together to ensure that your data handling overall is GDPR-compliant.
 We do not provide legal advice, however.

 We can run in an environment that provides a Kubernetes cluster, scalable storage, a relational database, and sufficiently secure access control.
 The pricing will be different than the fully hosted solution, however, and will depend on whether you supply infrastructure, and what procedures are required.
 In case you want us to run in a particular location where there are no suitable cloud providers, but take care of the infrastructure for you, we will team up with suitable partners to operate the underlying infrastructure that we need.

 If you decide to leave, you can take over the operations of developed pipelines.
 You get a copy of the data processing code, as well as any libraries and operational configuration necessary to run the pipelines.
 The platform is built on open source technology and cloud services available on any of the major clouds, in order not to lock our customers to proprietary technology.
+In order to put our money where our mouth is, we can offer to port data flows at a predetermined fixed price per flow once you have established an adequate destination environment.

 If you leave, you do not get access to our internal operational tools or monitoring tools that are not required to execute the pipelines.
-We have operations automation tools that generate code and configuration, e.g. for Kubernetes.
+We have operation automation tools that generate code and configuration, e.g. for Kubernetes.
 When you leave, you will get the generated files, which you then maintain and change when you want to change your pipelines.

 For development and operations, you will also need: